"Revolutions start inside."

 The United States in the 1700's and the French literally had to rationalize their revolutions based upon the philosophies of the time.

+No, I'm not going on some chemtrail/ alien tangent.
+This is my way of seeing what is laid out in historical fact.
 We are screwed right now.
 Yes, that really didn't need to be said.
 That being said, here are my thoughts:

 Our culture claims to be "blessed by god," our "experts" are deified, be they economists, lawyers, senators, mayors.
 Our founders are regarded as prophets, though they were slave owners.